Skip to content

 The Chairman of the WPCA is working with the State studying non-point sources of Phosphorus entering water bodies in CT.
 More is on-line at https://www.ct.gov/deep/phosphorus

 The motivation for the Brookfield WPCA being involved is to be sure the problem of pollution is properly understood so that any solution is cost effective.
-For example, it could be that asking the waste treatment plants to reduce the phosporous as a point source of pollution will be costly, but not solve the problem.
+For example, it could be that asking the waste treatment plants to reduce the phosphorous as a point source of pollution will be costly, but not solve the problem.

 Some Facts and Findings: